 These consolidated financial statements are presented in Canadian dollars, which is the Company's functional currency.
-The parent company's functional currency is the Canadian dollar.
 The functional currency for the Company's United States subsidiaries is the United States (US) dollar.
 The presentation currency for these consolidated financial statements is the Canadian dollar.
-The functional currency of the Company's subsidiaries is further described in Note 3(h).
+The functional currency of the Company's subsidiaries is further described in Note 4(h).